The Fellowship (Christian organization): National Prayer Breakfast

 Fellowship Foundation is best known for the National Prayer Breakfast, held each year on the first Thursday of February in Washington, D.C.
 First held in 1953, the event is now attended by over 3,400 guests including dignitaries from many nations.
 The President of the United States typically makes an address at the breakfast, following the main speaker's keynote address.
 The event is hosted by a 24-member committee of members of Congress.
 Democrats and Republicans serve on the organizing committee, and chairmanship alternates each year between the House and the Senate.

 At the National Prayer Breakfast, the president usually arrives an hour early and meets with eight to ten heads of state, usually of small nations, and guests chosen by the Fellowship.

 G. Philip Hughes, the executive secretary for the National Security Council in the George H.W.
 Bush administration, said, "Doug Coe or someone who worked with him would call and say, 'So and so would like to have a word with the president.
 Do you think you could arrange something?'"
-However, Coe has said that the Fellowship does not help foreign dignitaries gain access to U.S. officials.
+However, Coe said that the Fellowship does not help foreign dignitaries gain access to U.S. officials.
 "We never make any commitment, ever, to arrange special meetings with the president, vice president or secretary of State," Coe said.
 "We would never do it."

-At the 2001 Senate Foreign Relations Committee confirmation hearings for State Department officials, Sen. Bill Nelson (D-FL), whose wife was on the board of the Fellowship, lamented that the State Department had blocked then-President Bush from meeting with four foreign heads of state (Rwanda, Macedonia, Congo and Slovakia) at the NPB that year.
-Senator Paul Sarbanes (D-MD) said of Nelson's complaint: "I'm not sure a head of state ought to be able to wander over here for the prayer breakfast and, in effect, compel the president of the United States to meet with him as a consequence...
+At the 2001 Senate Foreign Relations Committee confirmation hearings for State Department officials, Sen. Bill Nelson, whose wife was on the board of the Fellowship, lamented that the State Department had blocked then-President Bush from meeting with four foreign heads of state (Rwanda, Macedonia, Congo and Slovakia) at the NPB that year.
+Senator Paul Sarbanes said of Nelson's complaint: "I'm not sure a head of state ought to be able to wander over here for the prayer breakfast and, in effect, compel the president of the United States to meet with him as a consequence...
 Getting these meetings with the president is a process that's usually very carefully vetted and worked up.
 Now sort of this back door has sort of evolved."

 "It [the NPB] totally circumvents the State Department and the usual vetting within the administration that such a meeting would require," an anonymous government informant told sociologist D. Michael Lindsay.
 "If Doug Coe can get you some face time with the President of the United States, then you will take his call and seek his friendship.
 That's power."

+In 2023, The International Foundation held a separate event from the National Prayer Breakfast called "The Gathering" at the same time.
+Attendees of this new event still watched President Joe Biden's remarks from the National Prayer Breakfast through a livestream according to A. Larry Ross who is a media representative for The International Foundation.